Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified inflationary scenario

 \section{GUP-modified inflationary scenario}

-In this section, we present inflationary dynamics under the influence of the Generalized Uncertainty Principle (GUP) for quadratic and exponential potentials.
-To understand the change in the behavior of the background dynamics of our cosmology in the presence of GUP distortion, we need to study the behavior of cosmologically relevant parameters like; of scale factor a(t), scalar field $\phi(t)$ , Equation of State (EoS) ($w_{eff}$) and slow climb parameters $\epsilon$ and $\eta$ with and without GUP deformation \cite{piao2004phantom}.
+In this section, we present inflationary dynamics under the influence of GUP for quadratic and exponential potentials.
+To understand the change in the behavior of the background dynamics of our cosmology in the presence of GUP distortions, we need to study the behavior of cosmologically relevant parameters, such as, the expansion factor $a(t)$, the scalar field $\phi(t)$, the EoS ($w_{eff}$), and the slow-climb parameters $\epsilon$ and $\eta$ with and without GUP deformations \cite{piao2004phantom}.
 In what follows, we do this case by case for each potential considered in this article.

-\subsubsection{Quadratic potential, $V(\phi)=\mu^2 \phi^2$}
+\subsection{Quadratic Potential $V(\phi)=\mu^2 \phi^2$}

 During cosmic inflation, the behavior of a phantom field differs from that of a normal scalar field.
 While a normal scalar field undergoes a slow roll along its potential, a phantom field exhibits a slow climb along its potential.
-This distinction is evident both mathematically and graphically, as demonstrated in \cite{sami2004phantom} for power-law potentials.\\ After introducing GUP corrections to the Friedmann equations, the slow climb parameters defined as $\epsilon\equiv-\frac{\dot H}{H^2}$, $\eta\equiv\frac{V"}{3H^2}$ and $\delta \equiv\eta -\epsilon$ are expressed as follows: \begin{widetext}
+This distinction is evident both mathematically and graphically, as demonstrated in \cite{sami2004phantom} for power-law potentials.